-Procedure for power tilt models
+Procedure for power trim and tilt models

-- (2) Slightly tilt the outboard motor up to the desired position using the power tilt switch.
+(2) Slightly tilt the outboard motor up to the desired position using the power trim and tilt switch.
 WARNING!
-Using the power tilt switch on the bottom cowling while the boat is moving or engine is on could increase the risk of falling overboard and could distract the operator, increasing the risk of collision with another boat or an obstacle.
+Using the power trim and tilt switch on the bottom cowling while the boat is moving or engine is on could increase the risk of falling overboard and could distract the operator, increasing the risk of collision with another boat or an obstacle.
+[EWM01851]

-(3) To return the outboard motor to the normal running position, press the power tilt switch and slowly tilt the outboard motor down.
+mal running position, press the power trim and tilt switch and slowly tilt the outboard motor down.